BrettHallen/Apple_Music_Library_Analyser/README.md

 Most of my songs have been ripped from CDs I've bought over the decades ... the first CD I got was, I think, "5 1/2" by Japanese band 米米CLUB (KOME KOME CLUB).<br>

-I buy more music online now, from Bandcamp, HD Tracks or another place, always in lossless or hi-res formats.
+I buy more music online now, mainly from Bandcamp, HD Tracks or Beatport, always in lossless or hi-res formats.
 It's nice to have the physical CD but if you can get 48kHz and/or 24-bit/DSD resolution files online then I'll get those.
 I've also ripped a bunch of my SACDs (Super Audio CD) as well.<br>

 Anyway, here is a Python script that will analyse the files in your library and output a summary.
-It can take a while to run as it checks every file.<br>
+It can take a while to run as it checks every file: about 13min on my Intel Mac mini (3.2GHz), see example below.<br>

 ## Requirements
 - Python 3